M-Files/MFilesSamplesAndLibraries/Libraries/Readme.md

 client.AuthenticateUsingSingleSignOn(Guid.Parse("{C840BE1A-5B47-4AC0-8EF7-835C166C8E24}"))
 ```

-### Basic searching
+### Searching

+#### Quick search

 Simple searching can be done using the `QuickSearch` method.

 Note that the search will only return items which you have access to, so ensure that you are authenticated (if required) prior to executing the method.

 ```csharp
 // Connect to the online knowledgebase.